TurixAI/TuriX-CUA/README.md

 There is no use_ui parameter in the windows version, the state is only a screenshot.

 #### 3.2 Edit API Configuration

-Get the key for free from our official webpage
+Get the key for free from our [official web page](https://www.turix.ai).
+Login to our website and the key is at the bottom.

 Edit API in `examples/config.json`:
 ```json
 "llm": {